microsoft/WindowsProtocolTestSuites/TestSuites/MS-SMB/docs/MS-SMB_ServerTestDesignSpecification.md

 * The class Parameters helps to set up the environment and the initial values of the model.
 * Each time a request or a response is processed, model must validate the messages and update the model state.
 The 2 classes Checker and ModelHelper guarantee that the model follows the logics specified in the protocol.
-	* Checker: Each request has its own validation procedure with °∞Condition.isTrue()°± statements.
+	* Checker: Each request has its own validation procedure with ‚ÄúCondition.isTrue()‚Äù statements.
 And there are common procedures which can be extracted as a uniform method.
 MessageChecks is used to do all common message validation.
 Responses are validated by method CheckReponse in this class.
 	* ModelHelper is used to capture code.
 * The class Update is responsible for updating all local data structures after a request is sent or a response is received.